 Substance abuse (alcohol, prescription drugs, illicit drugs) is among the top three reasons for a marriage to fall apart.
 Ironically, divorce can also lead to substance abuse.
 A study found that divorce increases the risk of developing an alcohol use disorder sixfold for men.
 Traditionally, men have not been encouraged to talk through their feelings.
 Although this is changing, many men still turn to alcohol or other substances to numb the pain of a divorce.

 If you are contemplating divorce, of you are already a party to a divorce, it is in your best interest to consult with a Fort Worth divorce lawyer at Boyd Family Law.
-Call 817-338-4500 to schedule your appointment today of contact us online.
+Contact us to schedule your appointment today.